 We endeavour to maintain the list of objects that are available for disposal.
 However we cannot guarantee that the list is fully updated at all times.

-Objects are advertised for a limited period so early applications are recommended – closing dates for applications are given next to the objects in the list below.
+Objects are advertised for a limited period so early applications are recommended:

 If you would like more information or are interested in acquiring an object from the list please email email@example.com and include the following information:

-– A description of how you intend to use the object(s)
+- description of how you intend to use the object(s)

 Please note all registered interest will be considered so that the object will be given to the most suitable home.
 The chosen recipient of the object(s) will be asked to sign our transfer paperwork in order to transfer legal ownership.
 The transfer of ownership is completed at the point of collection of the object(s) and not when the paperwork is signed.
 The recipient of the object(s) is responsible for the arrangement and cost of collection of the object(s) from a site specified by the Science Museum Group.